ShervinShafizad/ShervinShafizad.github.io/index.md

 Hi, I'm **Shervin Shafizad** — a 22-year-old indie game developer with strong **C#** and **Unity** skills.
 I have more than three and a half years of experience with the Unity game engine.
 I enjoy programming and I focus on making gameplay elements to create enjoyable experiences for players.
 On the other hand, I also have a strong imagination which helps me with world building and designing.

 Currently, I'm an international student in Berlin with the possibility to work, so I'm highly interested in tech related roles.
-Making video games is my passion.
-However, I'm also interested in app or software development jobs where I can work as a programmer.
+Making video games is my passion, but I'm also interested in app or software development jobs where I can work as a programmer.

-Below you can see some of my projects, all of which were built with Unity:
+Below you can see some of my Unity projects:

 ---